 Why has South Korea become a powerhouse in e-sports?

 First, it must be affirmed that e-sports has a relatively large audience, even much larger than many traditional sports.
-Hundreds of millions of individuals of various ages, social classes, income levels, and different circumstances around the world are united by their love for e-sports, and they are not just spectators; they are also e-sports players.
+Hundreds of millions of individuals of various ages, social classes, incomes, and different circumstances around the world are united by their love for e-sports, and they are not just spectators; they are also e-sports players.
 Unlike traditional sports that take place in a physical arena, such as a football field, basketball court, or a fighting ring, e-sports occurs in a virtual environment.
 It is the environment of games, the environment of video games.

 When did the first e-sports tournaments take place?

 And if we only consider the game League of Legends, there are already over 100 million players, here only counting professional players.
 According to reports from market analysis companies, not only does e-sports have a huge number of players, but it also has over 380 million regular viewers worldwide, including 165 million loyal viewers and 215 million occasional viewers.
-A large number of passionate fans come from North America, China, and South Korea.
+A large number of enthusiastic fans come from North America, China, and South Korea.
 Of course, Vietnam is also emerging as a new market for e-sports with an increasing number of viewers and gamers.

 Are e-sports and regular video games the same?